OrcaBus/service-filemanager/infrastructure/README.md

 # CDK constructs for filemanager

-This folder contains CDK constructs for filemanager which is used by the outer project to instantiate and deploy filemanager.
+This folder contains CDK constructs for filemanager which is used by the project to instantiate and deploy filemanager.

 ## Overview

 The primary component that is deployed in filemanager is Lambda functions for each of the lambda crates within this project.
-This, alongside the shared database in Orcabus allows the filemanager to perform file ingestion, querying, etc.
+This, alongside the shared database in OrcaBus allows the filemanager to perform file ingestion, querying, etc.

 ### Inputs